AwalaApp/specs/rs000-core.md

 Message ::= BIT STRING
 ```

+Where the content of `Message` is a RAMF serialization.

 #### Cargo Collection Authorization (CCA) {#cca}

 A Cargo Collection Authorization (CCA) is a RAMF-serialized message whereby Gateway A allows a courier to collect cargo on its behalf from Gateway B. Its concrete message type is the octet `0x44`.
 This is to be eventually used as described in the [cargo relay binding](#cargo-relay-binding).